List of content you will read in this article:

 - Experienced packagers that will bundle all the programs and their features all together so they will work efficiently irrespective of any distribution.

-You should never underestimate the effectiveness and the power of the Linux environment and its different distributions.
-If you dive deep into the concepts of the Linux operating system, you will get different opportunities and room to work on and grow.
+You should never underestimate the effectiveness and the power of the Linux Operating System environment and its distributions.
+If you dive deep into the concepts of the Linux operating system, you will get different opportunities and room to work on and grow where you will learn more about what is Linux operating system is and the uses of Linux OS; this is all that you have been learned through our article.
 You will be able to create new applications that can do wonders and work differently if based on Linux.
 There is a pool of resources online that you can consider for moving forward.
 Once you gain enough knowledge, it will help you in creating innovative applications.